pulsar-edit/pulsar/CONTRIBUTING.md

 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
-* **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
-If you use the keyboard while following the steps, **record the GIF with the [Keybinding Resolver](https://github.com/pulsar-edit/pulsar/tree/master/packages/keybinding-resolver) shown**.
-You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) on Linux.
+* **Include screenshots and/or screencasts** which show you following the described steps and clearly demonstrate the problem.
+If you use the keyboard while following the steps, **record the screencast with the [Keybinding Resolver](https://github.com/pulsar-edit/pulsar/tree/master/packages/keybinding-resolver) shown**.
+The exact program used to record one's screen will vary from platform to platform.
+If you like, you can use `ffmpeg` to convert your screencast to MP4 for broadest compatibility: e.g., `ffmpeg -i screencast.mov screencast.mp4`.
 * **If you're reporting that Pulsar crashed**, include a crash report with a stack trace from the operating system.
 On macOS, the crash report will be available in `Console.app` under "Diagnostic and usage information" > "User diagnostic reports".
+On Windows and Linux, you should be able to find a new crashdump in the `crashdumps` folder within `ATOM_HOME` — e.g., `~/.pulsar/crashdumps` on Linux.
 Include the crash report in the issue in a [code block](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github), a [file attachment](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/attaching-files), or put it in a [gist](https://gist.github.com/discover) and provide link to that gist.
 * **If the problem is related to performance or memory**, include a [CPU profile capture](https://docs.pulsar-edit.dev/troubleshooting-pulsar/diagnosing-runtime-performance/) with your report.
-* **If Chrome's developer tools pane is shown without you triggering it**, that normally means that you have a syntax error in one of your themes or in your `styles.less`.
-Try running in [Safe Mode](https://docs.pulsar-edit.dev/troubleshooting-pulsar/using-safe-mode/) and using a different theme or comment out the contents of your `styles.less` to see if that fixes the problem.
+* **If Chrome's developer tools pane is shown without you triggering it**, that typically means that an installed package is throwing an error, or else that there is a syntax error in your `styles.less`.
+In the former case, running in [Safe Mode](https://docs.pulsar-edit.dev/troubleshooting-pulsar/using-safe-mode/) will disable non-core packages so you can compare the behavior; in the latter case, you can try using a different theme or commenting out the contents of your `styles.less` to see if that fixes the problem.
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened and share more information using the guidelines below.

 Provide more context by answering these questions: